Shy Shalit a haunting symbol for Israelis

 "Gilad Shalit, a son to Noam and Aviva and a brother to Yoel and Haddas, was born in Nahariya on 28 August 1986.
 When he was two years old, his family moved to Mitzpe Hila in the western Galilee.
 Gilad studied at Maona elementary school and middle school at Kfar Vradim.
 He studied at Manor-Kavri high school and excelled in science.
 In 2005, Gilad enlisted in the tank corps and served in Battalion 71 of the 188th Regiment."

-Beyond that sketch of a typical young Israeli barely started out on adult life, there had been little to say about him as he had sat, hidden and largely incommunicado somewhere in Gaza.
+Beyond that sketch of a typical young Israeli barely started out on adult life, there has been little to say about him as he has sat, hidden and largely incommunicado somewhere in Gaza.

+Yet over the past five years of his captivity, the shy, bespectacled tank crewman has become a haunting symbol for Israelis torn between a desire to bring him home and a gnawing awareness that his freedom would not come cheap.

-After his release under an Egyptian- and German-brokered deal to swap 1,027 Palestinian prisoners, including more than 300 serving life terms for attacks on Israelis, the freedom campaign's website read "Gilad is Home" and showed a photograph taken of him in an Israeli army uniform after his release at a border crossing with Egypt.
+The day after an Egyptian- and German-brokered deal to swap 1,027 Palestinian prisoners, including more than 300 serving life terms for attacks on Israelis, was announced, a clock counting the days, hours, minutes and seconds Shalit has been gone was still ticking on the freedom campaign's website.

 Such prisoner exchange deals between Israel, Arab countries it has battled and Palestinian and Lebanese militant groups are nothing new for Israelis, who have traditionally seen repatriation of their nation's captured sons in Biblical terms.

-"Thy children shall come again to their own border," Prime Minister Benjamin Netanyahu, quoting from the Book of Jeremiah, said last week in announcing the deal with Hamas, an Islamist group that is one of Israel's most bitter enemies.
+"Thy children shall come again to their own border," Prime Minister Benjamin Netanyahu, quoting from the Book of Jeremiah, said on Wednesday in announcing the deal with Hamas, an Islamist group that is one of Israel's most bitter enemies.

 For Palestinians, the release from Israeli prisons of men and women whose life stories are also typical of a region locked in conflict for generations, was also a cause to celebrate those whom many regard as heroes in a struggle for statehood.